By Noe Gutierrez

 Gomez: “I’ve been working on it for some time.
 It’s been four years I’ve been developing the organization.
 I originally started working in the community and with youth in 2008.
 I was hired by Scott Trujillo of the City of Indio to work at the Indio Teen Center to run some recording studio programs.
 After I graduated from Indio High School in 2006, I went to school for sound engineering for about a year and a half.
 I went back to school, got an Associate’s degree in sound and engineering, and have a Bachelor ’s degree in Entertainment Business, studying film and media.
 I recorded this album, wrote, produced, engineered and performed it at different high schools.
 I was going to every high school in the desert.
 The last place I ended up was the Indio Teen Center.
 I go in there and I’m pitching this album.
 They tell me I have this ‘Parental Advisory’ sticker on the front of the album so they won’t be able to allow me to perform but do I wanna job?
 That’s kind of how everything started.

 “My grandfather was a musician so I’ve always been inspired.
 As I went to college, I got more into the arts, film, entertainment and production.
 Originally, the purpose was to see how I can work with the youth.
-I was hired by the Boys and Girls Club and Quinton Egson.
+I was hired by the Boys and Girls Club of the Coachella Valley and Quinton Egson.
 I worked with them for a few years to develop more programs.
 It gradually progressed to what is now the M.A.E.X.
 Academy.”

 CVW: Where will M.A.E.X. be based out of?